Mine is bigger than yours

 No one has yet reported a most-important conversation with ten or more people.

-If you want significant connection (and effective learning) at your events, attendees need to spend significant time talking, interacting, and thinking in small groups.
+Want significant connection (and effective learning) at your events?
+Then attendees need to spend significant time talking, interacting, and thinking in small groups.
 Not just at meals or socials, but in the conference sessions!

 Design for content versus design for connection

 We know that the two most important reasons people attend meetings are for content and connection.
 Every meeting includes a mixture of these, but let’s concentrate on some differences between meetings that concentrate on content (100% content versions are called trainings) and those that concentrate on connection around content.